 Make sure your baby is latched onto the areola, not just the nipple.
-Before you leave the hospital ask the nurse or lactation consultant to assist you.
+Before you leave the birthing facility ask the nurse or lactation specialist to assist you.

-\see page 15 for more information on latching\
+see page 15 for more information on latching

 5. NURSE ON DEMAND -